karakays/lfcs/README.md

 `mtr` combines `ping` and `traceroute` commands.
 It constantly sends requests and continuously updates trace display like `top`.

 ### XXXVI.
 Firewalls
 Firewalls are  based on packet filtering for both incoming and outgoing network traffic.
-It applies a set of rules to each packet and consequently, a packet is accepted, rejected, altered or redirected etc. Common tools are
+It applies a set of rules to each packet and consequently, a packet is accepted, rejected, altered or redirected etc.

+Network services with standard ports are listed in `/etc/services`.
+Well-known ports for TCP and UDP are shown.

+Common firewalls are

 * `iptables` complex tool to configure firewall rules.
 * `ufw` (uncomplicated firewall) is a front-end for `iptables` to assist and comes with Ubuntu.
-* `firewalld` is another front-end for `iptables` to assist.
+* `firewall-cmd` is front-end for `firewalld` to assist.

 #### firewalld
 `firewalld` is the modern firewall service and replaces `iptables`.

-#### Zones
+##### Zones

 A `zone` defines a level of trust and a known profile applied for incoming/outgoing traffic.
 Each network interface belongs to a zone.
 Rules can be applied in runtime or in a permanent way.
 Some of the zones are